etse/AI-compo-strategic-war/readme.md

 In this game *distance* between objects is important, and for combat-range and viewdistance it is important that both the client and server handles it the same way if you are to expect your bot to behave correctly.
-Distances are measured as *squered-distance*.
+Distances are measured as *squared-distance*.

 Eample: Lets say we have a unit A on position (2, 5) and a unit B on position (4, 3).
 To calculate the distance between them we would do: ```(4-2)*(4-2) + (3-5)*(3-5) = 8```.
 As vision-range is set to